Types of accounts

 Strategy

-Bogleheads is a popular recommendation for approaching a long term investment strategy.
+Bogleheads is a well established, well-documented, and globally popular recommendation for approaching a long term investment strategy.

 Several studies shows that lump-sum ("LS" ie investing all funds as soon as funds are available) is a significantly better way to invest money on the world equities markets than voluntary spreading the amount over a period of time ("DCA" aka dollar cost averaging).